bhaskrr/odin-binary-search-tree/README.md

 - Write a rebalance function that rebalances an unbalanced tree.
 > Tip: You’ll want to use a traversal method to provide a new array to the buildTree function.

+##Tie it all together

+Write a driver script that does the following:

+    1.Create a binary search tree from an array of random numbers < 100.
+You can create a function that returns an array of random numbers every time you call it if you wish.
+    1.Confirm that the tree is balanced by calling isBalanced.
+    1.Print out all elements in level, pre, post, and in order.
+    1.Unbalance the tree by adding several numbers > 100.
+    1.Confirm that the tree is unbalanced by calling isBalanced.
+    1.Balance the tree by calling rebalance.
+    1.Confirm that the tree is balanced by calling isBalanced.
+    1.Print out all elements in level, pre, post, and in order.